 Whichever tank you choose, you absolutely must make sure that you buy for it a lid!

 Part of a betta’s charm is they can jump out of the water.
 Mind you, this is only charming if catching food in midair, or escaping to better waters in the wild.
 It’s less amusing to find your beloved pet doing the perfect corpse pose on your yoga mat when you come in for some early morning sun salutations!

-So make sure to place a lid on your tank, to keep your betta where they should be.
-In the nice, spacious tank you’ve provided for them 🙂
+So make sure to place a lid on your tank, to keep your friend where they should be.
+In the nice, spacious home you’ve provided for them 🙂

 What size tank do betta fish need?

-2.5 gallons is our recommended minimum, though 5 gallons plus is preferable and if you can stretch to it, a 10 gallon or more tank will give your betta a much higher chance of a happy long life.
-And as a bonus, the bigger the tank, the less work for you to maintain it.
+2.5 gallons is our recommended minimum tank size for betta, though 5 gallons plus is preferable and if you can stretch to it, a 10 gallon or more will give your fish a much higher chance of a happy long life.
+And as a bonus, the bigger the aquarium, the less work for you to maintain it.